Best treatment for blemishes and dark spots

 Application Guidelines

 Hydroquinone is very popular for treating hyperpigmentation.
-It’s a dark spot corrector and even skin tone remedy.
-But, always follow the guidelines and talk to a dermatologist for safe and effective use1617.
+It’s a dark spot corrector and an EA remedy for uneven skin tone.
+However, always follow the guidelines and consult a dermatologist for safe and effective use.

 “For optimal post-inflammatory hyperpigmentation (PIH) treatment, a regimen containing hydroquinone 4% or 5%, a mid-potent steroid, a topical retinoid, and sunscreens is recommended.”